vespa-engine/blog/_posts/2023-03-08-gpu-accelerated-ml-inference-in-vespa-cloud.md

 instance had a higher average latency, at 1011 ms with 4 clients and a comparatively low throughput of 3.95 QPS.

-In our benchmark we've shown that the average latency is reduced by 79% when using a GPU instance, while also being cheaper, costing 13% less than the CPU instance.
+So, in this example, the average latency is reduced by 79% when using a GPU, while costing 13% less.